blackbat13/cs-htiew-gitbook/learning-by-games/python/pong.md

     if keyboard.w and left.top > 40:
         left.y -= left.vy

-    if keybaord.s and left.bottom < HEIGHT - 40:
+    if keyboard.s and left.bottom < HEIGHT - 40:
         left.y += left.vy

     if keyboard.up and right.top > 40: